greatman-786/ai-voice-agent/README.md

 ## 🐛 Bugs found and fixed

-Four real defects surfaced during testing.
-All four were found by deliberately trying to break the system rather than confirming it worked.
+Five real defects surfaced during testing.
+All five were found by deliberately trying to break the system rather than confirming it worked.

 ### 1. Fabricated business policy
 The agent told a caller the dealership doesn't take reservations.
 That rule appeared nowhere in its instructions.
 It sounded reasonable, which is exactly what makes this class of failure dangerous — a plausible invention is harder to catch than an obvious one.